mrandreastoth/pocketlang/README.md

 functional language written in C. It's syntactically similar to Ruby and it can be learned [within 15 minutes](https://thakeenathees.github.io/pocketlang/getting-started-learn-in-15-minutes.html).
-Including the compiler, bytecode VM and runtime, it's a standalone executable with zero external dependencies just as it's self descriptive name.
+Including the compiler, bytecode VM and runtime, it's a standalone executable with zero external dependencies just as its self descriptive name.
 The pocketlang VM can be embedded in another hosting program very easily.

 The language is written using [Wren Language](https://wren.io/) and their